henrikroschmann/Async-Is-the-way/README.md

-### Calling a Async method in a synchronous context
+### Calling an Async method in a synchronous context

 Calling an asynchronous method in a synchronous context is possible.
 It is done using GetAwaiter().GetResult(), but it should be done with caution due to potential issues such as deadlocks.